County of Rockwall Texas Homepage

 Outdoor warning sirens are NOT meant to be used as a warning system for people inside homes or buildings and should never be relied upon to wake you up.
 The outdoor warning sirens are meant to alert people outdoors that severe weather is imminent and they should seek shelter immediately.
 Remember to never call 9-1-1 when you hear sirens sound unless you have a true emergency that requires police or fire response.
 Since lives could be at stake, 9-1-1 phone lines must remain clear in order to address true emergencies in a timely manner.

-Here is more information about the City of Rowlett's outdoor warning system.
+Click here for more information about the City of Rowlett's outdoor warning system.

 What to Do When a Siren Sounds